 Skip to main content

-Juvenile Ankylosing Spondylitis is abundantly more common in boys than girls.
+Juvenile ankylosing spondylitis is abundantly more common in boys than girls.
 It is unlikely for younger patients to show symptoms before the age of 18.
-Typically, signs of the condition occur between the ages of 17 and 35.
+Usually, signs of the condition occur between the ages of 17 and 35.
 Only about 10-20% of people will show symptoms before the age of 18.
-JAS is a chronic long-term condition.
+JAS is a chronic condition.
 Some affected will have inactive periods where the disease is in remission.
 Others may have ongoing symptoms.

-JAS is categorized as a multifactorial condition, meaning “many factors” are involved in producing the condition.
+Juvenile ankylosing spondylitis is categorized as a multifactorial condition, meaning that many factors are involved in producing the condition.
 Therefore, researchers are not exactly sure what causes it.
-However, some information is known.
-It takes the combination of both parents’ genes and unknown external factors to produce the condition.
+However, some information is known: it takes the combination of both parents’ genes and unknown external factors to produce the condition.
 Because of this, ankylosing spondylitis tends to run in families.

 HLA antigens are a group of genes that can indicate whether a child will develop a certain disease.
-There is an antigen correlated with JAS called HLA-B27.
-Only a very small number of people with the antigen will develop JAS; but many children with JAS have HLA-B27.
-If your child has HLA-B27, they may have an increased chance of developing JAS.
+There is an antigen correlated with juvenile ankylosing spondylitis called HLA-B27.
+Only a very small number of people with the antigen will develop juvenile ankylosing spondylitis, but many children with juvenile ankylosing spondylitis have HLA-B27.
+If your child has HLA-B27, they may have an increased chance of developing juvenile ankylosing spondylitis.
 However, just because the antigen is present, does not mean your child has the condition.

-The symptoms of JAS tend to come and go and can vary in different individuals, some of the most common include:
+The symptoms of juvenile ankylosing spondylitis tend to come and go and can vary in different individuals, but some of the most common include:

 • Pain in the back, joints, buttocks, thighs, heels, or shoulders